 Some of you might find it hard to cope with all of this.
 It´s therefore very important to communicate and stay in contact with your fellow students via phone- or video-calls or social media.
-Joint activities can also (still) be undertaken, of course with careful attention to distance- and hygiene-measures.
-They enrich your social life and may provide mutual support.
+Joint activities, of course with careful attention to recent distance- and hygiene-measures, can also enrich social life and provide mutual emotional support.

 Acute Mental Health Crisis /

 Case of Emergency

 You are looking for advising services offered by the University or off-campus support to help you manage the stresses of student life?
 Here you will find addresses of, e.g., psychological counselling services, support groups, women counselling and family services, addiction advice, counselling in case of bullying/harassment or services of the Studierendenwerk.

 Studying at a University is an exciting time filled with new experiences…

 At the same time you are facing yet unknown challenges: adapting to a new, different education system, adjusting to new surroundings, maybe leaving your parents and moving away from home to a new city or even country and making new friends - all accompanied by the wish and also the need to, more and more, grow independent and the pressure that comes with it.
 Mastering these challenges can be a fun, enriching experience but it can also lead to stress and other difficulties that may seem impossible to overcome on your own.

 Do you have social, emotional, psychological or psychiatric problems that strongly affect your daily life and hinder you in succeeding your studies successfully?